microsoft/pai/pai-management/doc/etcd.md

 Etcd is a service used by Kubernetes as a consistent and highly-available key value store for all its backing cluster data.

 ## Build
 OpenPAI doesn't directly build etcd service.
-The service's image is directly pulled from the docker registry.
+The service's image is pulled from the docker registry.

 ## Configuration